vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 P.T.
 V., 277.
 The Vivarana is Abhinava's commentary on it.

 OTHER COMMENTATORS.
 Parātrimśikā seems to have been quite popular during the century that intervened between Somānanda and Abhinava.
 This supposition alone can explain the existence of so many commentaries on it.
 Abhinava refers with reverence to only three of these, written by Somānanda, Bhavabhūti and Kalyāņa separately.
 About the rest he had so bad an opinion that he considered it disgraceful even to criticise them?
 In Kashmir the present writer found another commentary, which is both simpler and briefer.
-It was written by Rājānaka Lakşmīrāma.
+It was written by Rājānaka Lakṣmīrāma.
 The MS. was copied by Räjānaka Nīlakantha in the Saptarsi year 4962.
 It is in the possession of his son Mahisar of Srinagar.

 THE TITLE.
 The title is very misleading.
 On seeing it, the reader naturally thinks that the word “Trimśikā" is indicative of the number of verses constituting the original text, but it is not so, 3 because the text actually consists of more verses than thirty.
 The real title of the book is Parātrisikā.
 It means "Parā, the mistress of the three i. e. the three powers of will, knowledge and action."
 In fact Parā is an abbreviation of Parāsaṁvid, which is higher than these powers and is still identical with them.
 The book is so called because it deals with such a "Parā."
 No doubt, it was also called Parā Trimśikā, but for no other reason than that of similarity of sound.
 The word "trimśikā" does not imply number thirty.
 Another name of this book is Trika Sūtra, because it gives in brief outline the basic